ry-v1/Notes/AI Engineering.md

     - Model adaptation techniques can be divided into two categories, depending on whether they require updating model weights.
         - Prompt-based techniques, which include prompt engineering, adapt a model without updating the model weights.
         - Finetuning, on the other hand, requires updating model weights.

+    - Model development - is the layer most commonly associated with traditional ML engineering.
+        - It has three main responsibilities: modeling and training, dataset engineering, and inference optimization.
+        - Modeling and training refers to the process of coming up with a model architecture, training it, and finetuning it.
+        - Dataset engineering.
+Dataset engineering refers to curating, generating, and annotating the data needed for training and adapting AI models.
+        - Inference optimization means making models faster and cheaper.

+    - The application development layer consists of these responsibilities:
+        - Evaluation is about mitigating risks and uncovering opportunities.
+        - Prompt engineering is about getting AI models to express the desirable behaviors from the input alone, without changing the model weights.
+        - AI interface means creating an interface for end users to interact with your AI applications.

+    - Transformer architecture
+        - To understand the transformer, let’s look at the problem it was created to solve.
+The transformer architecture was popularized on the heels of the success of the seq2seq(sequence-to-sequence) architecture.
+        - At a high level, seq2seq contains an encoder that processes inputs and a decoder that generates outputs.
+Both inputs and outputs are sequences of tokens, hence the name.
+Seq2seq uses RNNs (recurrent neural networks) as its encoder and decoder.
+In its most basic form, the encoder processes the input tokens sequentially, outputting the final hidden state that represents the input.
+The decoder then generates output tokens sequentially, conditioned on both the final hidden state of the input and the previously generated token.
+        - There are two problems with seq2seq.
+First, the vanilla seq2seq decoder generates output tokens using only the final hidden state of the input.
+Intuitively, this is like generating answers about a book using the book summary.
+This limits the quality of the generated outputs.
+Second, the RNN encoder and decoder mean that both input processing and output generation are done sequentially, making it slow for long sequences.
+If an input is 200 tokens long, seq2seq has to wait for each input token to finish processing before moving on to the next.
+        - The transformer architecture addresses both problems with the attention mechanism.
+        - The attention mechanism allows the model to weigh the importance of different input tokens when generating each output token.
+        - The transformer architecture dispenses with RNNs entirely.
+With transformers, the input tokens can be processed in parallel, significantly speeding up input processing. - While the transformer removes the sequential input bottleneck, transformer-based autoregressive language models still have the sequential output bottleneck.

+        - Inference for transformer-based language models, consists of two steps:
+            - Prefill - The model processes the input tokens in parallel.
+This step creates the intermediate state necessary to generate the first output token.
+This intermediate state includes the key and value vectors for all input tokens.
+            - Decode - The model generates one output token at a time.

+        - Attention mechanism - Under the hood, the attention mechanism leverages key, value, and query vectors:
+            • The query vector (Q) represents the current state of the decoder at each decoding step.
+Using the same book summary example, this query vector can be thought of as the person looking for information to create a summary.
+            • Each key vector (K) represents a previous token.
+If each previous token is a page in the book, each key vector is like the page number.
+Note that at a given decoding step, previous tokens include both input tokens and previously generated tokens.